-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Odetics, Inc., a Delaware corporation, will be held on Friday, September 13, 2002 at 10:00 a.m., Pacific Time, at the principal executive offices of Odetics located at 1515 South Manchester Avenue, Anaheim, California 92802 for the following purposes, as more fully described in the proxy statement accompanying this Notice:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Odetics, Inc., a Delaware corporation, will be held on Friday, September 12, 2003 at 10:00 a.m., Pacific Time, at the principal executive offices of Odetics located at 1515 South Manchester Avenue, Anaheim, California 92802 for the following purposes, as more fully described in the proxy statement accompanying this Notice:

 - 1. To elect eight directors to serve on the Board of Directors of Odetics-two directors by the holders of the Class A common stock and six directors by the holders of the Class A common stock and the holders of the Class B common stock, voting together as a single class. - 2.
-To ratify the appointment of Ernst & Young LLP as the independent auditors of Odetics for the fiscal year ending March 31, 2003. - 3.
+To approve the amendment of Odetics' certificate of incorporation to change the name of the company to "Iteris Holdings, Inc." - 3.
+To ratify the appointment of Ernst & Young LLP as the independent auditors of Odetics for the fiscal year ending March 31, 2004. - 4.
 To transact any other business which may properly come before the meeting or any adjournment(s) or postponement(s) thereof.

-The Board of Directors has fixed the close of business on July 26, 2002 as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting and at any continuation or adjournment thereof.
+The Board of Directors has fixed the close of business on July 25, 2003 as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting and at any continuation or adjournment thereof.
 A list of stockholders entitled to vote at the meeting will be available for inspection at the principal executive offices of Odetics.